elnathan-eldredge/serialize/README.md

 ## LIMITATIONS

-Individual elements in string elements have a max size of 255 bytes Individual elements (non-nested elements) have a max size of 4,294,967,295 bytes Serializations temporarily reserve 8kb per nested element during serialization.
+Individual elements in string elements have a max size of 255 bytes.
+Individual elements (non-nested elements) have a max size of 4,294,967,295 bytes.
+Serializations temporarily reserve 8kb per nested element during serialization.
 Compile with SERIALIZE_NORESERVE defined to disable.

 ## Available utilities intended for use by the programmer